ChickTechRDU/rpi-wordpress-screen/social-media-ticker/python-workshop.md

 Writing programs, like playing music or building a house, requires tools.
 A common tool is an "integrated development environment" or IDE for short.
 We'll use the **Thonny** IDE today.

-> Insert pictures of directions to open Thonny here
+> TODO: Insert pictures of directions to open Thonny here

 In Thonny, type `print("Hello Chicktech!")` into the top window pane.